Masroor-Syed/Masroor-Syed.github.io/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: "Hello, world!
+I'm"
-name: 'Brittany Chiang'
+name: 'Masroor Syed'
-subtitle: 'I build things for the web.'
+subtitle: 'I build things using computers.'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I'm a computer scientist & I enjoy love working on things that live on the internet, cloud, websites, applications, or anything in between.